-(a) An employee will be granted substitution pay where the employee is:

-(1) designated to perform the principal duties of or temporarily substitute in a higher paying position, or

-(2) assigned to perform duties of a higher paying position which would warrant a higher classification.

-(b) The employee shall receive the rate for the job, where a single rate is established.
-If a salary range is established, they shall receive the minimum rate of the new salary range or the rate in the new salary range which is the closest step to eight percent (8%) above their current rate, whichever is greater, but not more than the top of the new salary range.
-Employees on short-term disability leave, special leave, or any other paid leave of absence will be entitled to the basic rates of pay they received prior to substituting in a higher position.

-(c) Substitution pay is not payable when an employee has not been designated or assigned by the Commission to substitute, pursuant to (a)(1) or (2) above, or where an employee's current position normally requires periodic substitution in the higher position as defined in the functional job description.

-(d) Where this job description requires periodic substitution:
+- (a) An employee will be granted substitution pay where the employee is: - (1) designated to perform the principal duties of or temporarily substitute in a higher paying position, or - (2) assigned to perform duties of a higher paying position which would warrant a higher classification. - (b) The employee shall receive the rate for the job, where a single rate is established.
+If a salary range is established, they shall receive the minimum rate of the new salary range or the rate in the new salary range which is the closest step to 8% above their current rate, whichever is greater, but not more than the top of the new salary range.
+Employees on short-term disability leave, special leave, or any other paid leave of absence will be entitled to the basic rates of pay they received prior to substituting in a higher position. - (c) Substitution pay is not payable when an employee has not been designated or assigned by the Commission to substitute, pursuant to (a)(1) or (2) above, or where an employee's current position normally requires periodic substitution in the higher position as defined in the functional job description. - (d) Where this job description requires periodic substitution:

-(1) substitution pay shall not be payable for periods of substitution of seventy (70) consecutive work hours or less in the higher position;

-(2) substitution in excess of the seventy (70) consecutive work hours shall be payable from the commencement of the first shift of substitution;

-(3) substitution is not payable for any period of substitution during vacation relief in the higher position.

-(e) Payment for leave under Clauses 20.1 and 20.2 will be made at an employee's basic pay, except if an employee has been working in a higher paid position than their regular position for a majority of their regularly scheduled hours in the four (4) pay periods preceding their leave, in which case they shall receive the higher rate.

-(f) If an employee substitutes in a higher paying classification where the salary placement in the salary range is less than the salary they would have received if substituting in a classification between their current classification and the substituting classification, then the salary placement will be equivalent to the higher rate.
+- (1) substitution pay shall not be payable for periods of substitution of 70 consecutive work hours or less in the higher position; - (2) substitution in excess of the 70 consecutive work hours shall be payable from the commencement of the first shift of substitution; - (3) substitution is not payable for any period of substitution during vacation relief in the higher position. - (e) Payment for leave under Clauses 20.1 Bereavement Leave and 20.2 Special Leave will be made at an employee's basic pay, except if an employee has been working in a higher paid position than their regular position for a majority of their regularly scheduled hours in the four pay periods preceding their leave, in which case they shall receive the higher rate. - (f) If an employee substitutes in a higher paying classification where the salary placement in the salary range is less than the salary they would have received if substituting in a classification between their current classification and the substituting classification, then the salary placement will be equivalent to the higher rate.
 This shall only apply to classifications in the same classification series or the classification series in which the employee is substituting.
-An employee shall not receive a salary greater than the maximum of the range of the classification in which the employee is substituting.

-(g) Grievances concerning (a) above, that are filed at arbitration, may be referred by either party to the expedited classification appeal process where the dispute is a disagreement on the classification level.
+An employee shall not receive a salary greater than the maximum of the range of the classification in which the employee is substituting. - (g) Grievances concerning (a) above, that are filed at arbitration, may be referred by either party to the expedited classification appeal process where the dispute is a disagreement on the classification level. - (h) An included employee who substitutes in an excluded position and is not in receipt of substitution pay pursuant to (d) above, shall remain in the bargaining unit.
+Should an included employee substitute in an excluded position with substitution pay pursuant to (d) above shall be excluded from the bargaining unit for the duration of the substitution period.